liamc1994/docs/docs/control-Player.md

 Player can be configured and enabled in [Control](doc:log-in) under *Manage* ⇒ *Player*.
 Make sure the correct service is selected in the navigation bar.

-## Can I change my default cover art?

-As of November 2015, not yet.
-This code is currently in our development branch and will soon be available.
-This will also apply to the iPhone app. efault cover art?"
-}
-[/block]
-As of November 2015, not yet.
-This code is currently in our development branch and will soon be available.
-This will also apply to the iPhone app. on be available.
-This will also apply to the iPhone app.